adachannn/score-norm-fairness/README.md

 Here are examples of how to run the pipeline:

 ```
-score_norm.py --stage train test --methods M1.1 M2.1 M3 M4 M5 --demo-name race --dataset rfw --protocol original --data-directory /path/to/data --protocol-directory /path/to/protocols --output-directory /path/to/output
+score-norm --stage train test --methods M1.1 M2.1 M3 M4 M5 --demo-name race --dataset rfw --protocol original --data-directory /path/to/data --protocol-directory /path/to/protocols --output-directory /path/to/output

-score_norm.py --stage train test --methods M1.1 M2.1 M3 M4 M5 --demo-name race --dataset vgg2 --protocol vgg2-short-demo --data-directory /path/to/data --protocol-directory /path/to/protocols --output-directory /path/to/output
+score-norm --stage train test --methods M1.1 M2.1 M3 M4 M5 --demo-name race --dataset vgg2 --protocol vgg2-short-demo --data-directory /path/to/data --protocol-directory /path/to/protocols --output-directory /path/to/output

-score_norm.py --stage train test --methods M1.1 M2.1 M3 M4 M5 --demo-name gender --dataset vgg2 --protocol vgg2-short-demo --data-directory /path/to/data --protocol-directory /path/to/protocols --output-directory /path/to/output
+score-norm --stage train test --methods M1.1 M2.1 M3 M4 M5 --demo-name gender --dataset vgg2 --protocol vgg2-short-demo --data-directory /path/to/data --protocol-directory /path/to/protocols --output-directory /path/to/output
 ```

 ### Evaluation

 ```
 # TMR
-evaluation/TMR/calculate_tmr.py -dir /path/to/SCORES -t TITLES -nt NUM_OF_THRESHOLDS -o /path/to/output
+tmr-table -s /path/to/SCORES -t TITLES -T NUM_OF_THRESHOLDS -o /path/to/output

 # WERM
-evaluation/WERM/werm_report.py -d rfw -dir /path/to/SCORES -t TITLES -o /path/to/output
+werm-report -d rfw -s /path/to/SCORES -t TITLES -o /path/to/output

 ```

 ## Supplemental

-Here we show the supplemental results that are promised in the paper
+Here we show the supplemental results that are promised in the paper.

 ### Stability of `random` protocol for RFW dataset

 We compute TMR and WERM for all methods on five randomly generated protocols, and assess their standard deviations across the five splits.
 Here, we show the average of these values among all methods, as well as the maximum and minimum.

 |       |              | E1    | E2    | E3    | E5    |
 |-------|--------------|-------|-------|-------|-------|